 Círculo de la Hispanidad, Inc. History

-Círculo de la Hispanidad held a historic celebration on October 24, 2015, celebrating the completion of construction on its Green-Gold Center in Hempstead.
+Círculo de la Hispanidad held a historic celebration on October 24, 2015, celebrating the completion of construction on its Green-Gold Center in Hempstead, NY.
 For this celebration, Circulo created a book reflecting on moments of its history.
 Click here to see the book.

 Círculo opened its Hempstead office shortly after opening its Long Beach office in 1980.

 Círculo was awarded its very first grant in 1980 by the Nassau County Youth Board after receiving its nonprofit registration from New York State.
-After that, Círculo got awarded its first New York State grant in the amount of $25,000.
-Círculo has been able to competently serve the community, while growing and developing itself, thanks to their commitment and personal sacrifices.
+After that, Círculo got awarded its first New York State grant of $25,000.
+Círculo has been able to competently serve the community while growing and developing itself, thanks to their commitment and personal sacrifices.

 The organization has continued to grow and change in response to community needs.
 Recognizing that its purpose is to help individuals and families improve their lives, through a continuum of services and educational enrichment activities, Círculo has developed programs in response to needs, and continues to advocate on behalf of underserved individuals helping them improve their lives.